Jeff Giles and Matt Wardlaw

 George Thorogood and the Destroyers seemed like unlikely candidates for a breakout hit in 1982.

-25 Years Ago: Foreigner Start Over With ‘Unusual Heat’
+That Time Foreigner Started Over With ‘Unusual Heat’

 Foreigner ended the '80s as one of rock's most successful acts — and then they lost singer Lou Gramm to a solo career, forcing founder Mick Jones to start over for the band's seventh studio album.

-The Doobie Brothers stared down a crisis prior to the sessions for their sixth studio album, making a fateful personnel decision.
+They stared down a crisis prior to the sessions for this sixth studio album, making a fateful personnel decision.

 The Complete History of Damn Yankees

-We spoke with Ted Nugent, Tommy Shaw, Jack Blades, Michael Cartellone, Ron Nevison and John Kalodner about the short-lived supergroup.
+Ted Nugent, Tommy Shaw, Jack Blades, Michael Cartellone, Ron Nevison and John Kalodner discuss their short-lived supergroup.

-After the Eagles dissolved in 1980, Joe Walsh quickly got to work on his next solo album.
+After the Eagles dissolved in 1980, he quickly got to work on a new solo project.

-We spoke with Tesla's Frank Hannon and Jeff Keith about their unlikely smash, 'Five Man Acoustical Jam.'
+We spoke with Frank Hannon and Jeff Keith about the band's unlikely 1990 smash.

-25 Years Ago: Styx Mostly Reunite for ‘Edge of the Century’
+When Styx Mostly Reunited for ‘Edge of the Century’